 Do they make good working dogs?
 Good companion dogs?

 Q: My family have become smitten with the idea of owning a chocolate Labrador.
-I like the idea myself, but I’ve heard that their working ability isn’t that good.
+I like the idea myself, but I’ve heard that chocolate Labradors working ability isn’t that good.

 Does a gun dog’s coat colour really make such a difference to how well it performs in the field?